Role of the (co)supervisor(s)

 Completing the PhD

-As supervisor, you are responsible for the quality of the dissertation.
-If the candidate has almost finished his or her dissertation, you will evaluate whether the manuscript meets the requirements for a PhD.
-You will evaluate any changes that you agree on.
+The supervisors are responsible for the quality of the dissertation.
+They evaluate whether the manuscript meets the requirements for a PhD and re-evaluate any changes that have been agreed.

 Approval of the dissertation

 If the supervisors believe that the manuscript is ‘proof of competency in the independent conducting of scientific research’, they approve the manuscript within six weeks of it being submitted.

 Once the manuscript has been approved, the PhD candidate submits propositions to the supervisors.
 Once approved, the supervisors forward these to the Dean.